-- 800 g potatoes cooked and chopped into large chunks, use baby/small new potatoes if possible and keep those whole if small or halved
+- 800 grams potatoes cooked and chopped into large chunks, use baby/small new potatoes if possible and keep those whole if small or halved

-- ½ tsp dried dill or use a tbsp of fresh dill, more to taste
+- ½ teaspoon dried dill or use a tablespoon of fresh dill, more to taste

 To cook the tuna chickpea mix:

-- 2 tbsp vegan butter or margarine, or replace with ½ cup veggie stock
+- 2 tablespoon vegan butter or margarine, or replace with ½ cup veggie stock

 Tuna chickpea mix:

-- 1 tbsp fish seasoning vegan herb blend, or another seasoning mix blend (use a salt free herb mix)
+- 1 tablespoon fish seasoning vegan herb blend, or another seasoning mix blend (use a salt free herb mix)

 - 1 tablespoon lemon juice juice from half a small lemon

 For the Mornay sauce:

-- ⅛ tsp cayenne pepper use more to taste
+- ⅛ teaspoon cayenne pepper a pinch, use more to taste

 For the topping:

-- 2 tbsp fresh parsley use more if liked, or replace with chives, spring/green onions, or fresh dill
+- 2 tablespoon fresh parsley use more if liked, or replace with chives, spring/green onions, dill